-Frontend and Runtime automatically choose the relay server to use from a pool of available list of servers list, provided dynamically by the Access Server.
+In case of multiple Relay Servers, the Client and the Runtime automatically choose the Relay Server to use from a pool of available list of servers list, provided dynamically by the Access Server.

-In order to select a best Relay Server for a certain remote access session, both Frontend and Runtime perform a connection test to all relay servers and measure their respective network performances.
-Both Frontend and Runtime results are then combined in order to select the best relay.

-This automatic behavior can be disabled, and clients can be configured to use a fixed relay server.
+In order to select a best Relay Server for a certain remote access session, both Client and Runtime perform a connection test to all Relay Servers and measure their respective network performances.
+Both Client and Runtime results are then combined in order to select the best relay.
+This automatic behavior can be disabled, and Clients can be configured to use a fixed Relay Server.